 Wondering where to stay during your visit to Sonoma?
-Check out our experience at the newly renovated MacArthur Place.
+Check out my review of our excellent experiences at Sonoma's newly renovated MacArthur Place.

 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will make a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

-Overall, MacArthur place is a gem and this renovation has been a huge success.
-In particular, it features stunning rooms and grounds, in addition to a number of special touches, including a nightly happy hour with local wine and cheese, free of charge to guests and hosted in the newly spruced-up lobby.
+Overall, MacArthur Place is an absolute gem and this renovation has been a huge success.
+In particular, it features stunning rooms and grounds, in addition to a number of special touches, including a nightly happy hour with local wine and cheese, free of charge to guests, and hosted in the newly spruced-up lobby.

 MacArthur Place's Location: In the Heart of Sonoma

 I should start by saying that MacArthur Place really does have the most phenomenal location.
 Easy strolling distance from Downtown Sonoma, the walk is through quaint homes, shops, small offices, and dentist offices, and even past the original Williams Sonoma.

 Sonoma's town square, the largest in the U.S., is home to nearly 30 tasting rooms of the surrounding wineries, along with high-end restaurants, such as The Girl and the Fig, where we had lunch on our first day.
 No matter what your plans for your visit to Sonoma, you really can't select a better location than MacArthur's.
 In addition to our time downtown, we also drove to several wineries that are just outside of town - Gloria Ferrer is about a 10-minute drive.
 And, of course, Napa is only about half an hour away (though, if I have to choose, I'd highly recommend picking Sonoma over Napa for your wine country adventure).